njordium/pve-ct-manager/README.md

 3. Poll the LV's `lv_attr` open flag for up to 15 additional seconds
 4. Plain `pct migrate` (no `--restart`) — clean offline migration
 5. Post-migration verification polls the source LV; if it persists, force-deactivates and removes it

+### MAC address preservation

+LXC `pct migrate`, `pct clone`, and the script's own config-rename all preserve the MAC address by default (unlike VM clones, which auto-regenerate).
+Keeping the MAC means DHCP-assigned IPs stay stable across renumbering and migration.
+The script asks explicitly at every Configure run so the choice is conscious; regenerated MACs use `/dev/urandom` with the Proxmox `BC:24:11` OUI prefix.

 ### Pre-flight consistency check